-MWCO marries curvilinear ILT with curvilinear MDP for VSB writers using overlapping shots.
-MWCO incorporates overlapping shot generation and mask-wafer double simulation into the ILT process, so that the output of the OPC shop is already optimized for shot count.
+MWCO marries curvilinear ILT with curvilinear mask-data preparation (MDP) for VSB writers, using overlapping shots.
+MWCO incorporates overlapping shot generation and mask-wafer double simulation into the ILT process, so that the output of the OPC shop is already optimized for shot count (Figure 5).
 By using double simulation, wafer EPE is iteratively optimized while manipulating VSB shot edges to produce rectilinear target mask shapes that are known to be writable on a VSB writer, with a known and an acceptable shot count.
+In the MWCO flow, the OPC shop hands off mask shots to the mask shop, instead of mask shapes (Figure 4 (b)).
+The mask shop will still run MPC, with its more accurate mask process models, but the mask shop does not need to fracture the mask shape - the file given by the OPC shop is a shot list that VSB mask writer can write.